Notes about NetworkX namespace objects set up here:

 function to its backend implementation.

-This decorator function dispatches to
+This decorator allows the function to dispatch to different backend

 - ``@_dispatchable``